 The Path to the Summit Has Questions, Choices and Detours at Every Turn

 Performance marketing and sales have proven they can provide substantial top line revenue growth.
 It’s certainly worth the summit attempt.
 However, no one promised the trek will be easy.
 Whether you are implementing revenue operations or climbing a large mountain, there are certainly many routes available to you to reach the summit.
-Whichever route you chose, please remember the three rules of mountaineering:
+Whichever route you choose, please remember the three rules of mountaineering:

 - It’s always further than it looks